openstack/openstack-manuals/doc/networking-guide/source/adv-config-dns.rst

    +-----------------------+-------------------------------------------------------------------------------------+

 When this functionality is enabled, it is leveraged by the Compute service when creating instances.
-When allocating ports for an instace during boot, the Compute service populates the ``dns_name`` attributes of these ports with the ``hostname`` attribute of the instance, which is a DNS sanitized version of its display name.
+When allocating ports for an instance during boot, the Compute service populates the ``dns_name`` attributes of these ports with the ``hostname`` attribute of the instance, which is a DNS sanitized version of its display name.
 As a consequence, at the end of the boot process, the